Articles

 Support Black-Owned Businesses

 Supporting Black-owned businesses is important because it helps to promote economic empowerment, representation, and visibility in the marketplace, community development, and cultural preservation.
 If you are unsure about which businesses around you are Black-owned, your local Chamber of Commerce likely has an idea.
 We recommend reaching out to them or doing some research of your own.
-We would love to hear how you are diversifying your spending or what Black-owned businesses you already frequent in your community.
+We would love to hear how you are diversifying your spending or what Black-owned businesses you are already frequenting in your community.